New York

 What are the best cities in New York?

-Based on our composite scoring, the top-ranked cities in New York are White Plains, Yonkers, and Ithaca.
+Based on our composite scoring, the top-ranked cities in New York are White Plains, New Rochelle, and Levittown.